 Super elated, But barely could I move , just sat there to watch everything around me, only Mountains of different shapes and size and colors too !
 What a sight !!
 Call this boasting, I don’t care .
 I was too damn blessed to be there to see such a sight and felt like God!

 Last year same time I cruised with my Family in the Mediterranean, it was just dark blue sea everywhere and sky !
 And we were just a small dot, in the middle of the ocean !
 This year I am surrounded by majestic huge Mountains and I am just teenie weenie dot in front of Mother Nature !
 Talk about a lesson in humility!!

 Well, everyone who reaches the top should either descend gradually or fall from the peak 🙂 !!
 Summit view is ultimate but we cant stay there long to enjoy, there are people behind you to reach the summit and go further ahead too !

 THE GRADUAL DESCEND

-Thats it.
+That is it.
 We clicked few pictures and started the descend !
 Descend may sound easy.
 But you can easily lose control, and hiking pole comes in very handy.
 We had to slide on some steep slopes as much as it was fun, the butt got totally numb, sliding down 🙂 By now sun has done its damage to snow , the melted snow has become ice and its slippery !
 So descending should be done with unwavering focus especially in the icy snow!

 Lesson 12: Land your heel first with spikes which gives firm grip to go down.
 Also use your poles at this time to avoid losing control and topple over !
-Ankle injuries are quiet common while descending.
+Ankle injuries are quite common while descending.

 Lesson 13: Try to wear a Ponchos or water resistant pant while you slide down, which will avoid wetting your pants and its such a dirty feeling as it will not dry as well !